rhayman/ephysiopy/docs/api/ephysiopy/common/fieldcalcs/index.rst

    counter-clockwise from 3 o'clock

    :param peakCoords: The peak coordinates as pairs of xy
-   :type peakCoords: array_like
+   :type peakCoords: np.ndarray
    :param closestPeakIdx: A 1D array of the indices in peakCoords
-   :type closestPeakIdx: array_like
+                          of the peaks closest to the centre of the SAC
-   :param of the peaks closest to the centre of the SAC:
+   :type closestPeakIdx: np.ndarray

    :returns: The first value in an array of the angles of
              the peaks in the SAC working counter-clockwise from a line extending from the middle of the SAC to 3 o'clock.
-   :rtype: peak_orientation (float)
+   :rtype: float